atomicdata-dev/atomic-data-docs/src/interoperability/rdf.md

 ### Subject + Predicate uniqueness

-In RDF, it's very much possible for a graph to contain multiple statements that share both a `subject` and a `predicate`.
+As discussed above, in RDF, it's very much possible for a graph to contain multiple statements that share both a `subject` and a `predicate`.
+This is probably because of two reasons:

-One of the reasons this is possible, is because RDF graphs should always be mergeable.
+1. RDF graphs must always be **mergeable** (just like Atomic Data).
+1. Anyone can make **any statement** about **any subject** (_unlike_ Atomic Data, see next section).

-However, this introduces some extra complexity for data users.
+However, this introduces a lot extra complexity for data users (see above), which makes it not very attractive to use RDF in any client.
 Whereas most languages and datatypes have `key-value` uniqueness that allow for unambiguous value selection, RDF clients have to deal with the possibility that multiple triples with the same `subject-predicate` combination might exist.
+It also introduces a different problem: How should you interpret a set of `subject-predicate` combinations?
+Does this represent a non-ordered collection, or did something to wrong with setting values?\
+In the RDF world, I've seen many occurences of both.

-Atomic Data requires `subject-property` uniqueness, which means that this is no longer an issue for clients.
+Atomic Data requires `subject-property` uniqueness, which means that these issues are no more.
 However, in order to guarantee this, and still retain _graph merge-ability_ we also need to limit who creates statements about a subject:

 ### Limiting subject usage